radostinmatakov/Comprehensive-Test-Automation-Framework-Selenium-Java-API-and-Performance-Testing/README.md

 ## Project Overview

-"WeAre" is a Social Network web application that facilitates connections between users.
-It allows users to create, comment, and like posts, as well as provides a feed of the newest/most relevant posts from their connections.
+"WeAre" is a Social Network web application designed to facilitate connections between users.
+It enables users to create, comment on, and like posts, as well as view a dynamic feed of the newest and most relevant posts from their connections.

+This repository is part of a Telerik Academy project and provides an overview of the WeAre platform alongside several testing frameworks developed from scratch to ensure the quality and stability of the application.

 ## Project Description

-The primary goal of this project is to verify that the delivered software meets user requirements and is production-ready.
-This is achieved through a comprehensive testing process that ensures stability and quality.
+The primary goal of this project is to demonstrate comprehensive testing frameworks and methodologies used to verify that the "WeAre" platform meets user requirements.
+These frameworks are designed for educational purposes and are non-executable, serving as a reference for learning and exploring different testing strategies.

+The repository includes frameworks for:

+- UI Automation Testing with Selenium
+- API Testing using Postman
+- API Testing using REST Assured
+- Performance Testing

 ## Functional Requirements